Michael James Casey: Pre-war life

 Casey was born in Allahabad, Uttar Pradesh, India, where his father was the inspector general of police for the entire province.
-Casey was educated in Clongowes Wood College near Dublin, and later at Stonyhurst College boarding school.
+Casey was educated in Ireland at Clongowes Wood College near Dublin, and later in England at Stonyhurst College boarding school.
 At both places, he excelled at boxing, rugby and cricket.
 On finishing school, he applied for a short service commission and joined the Royal Air Force as a flight cadet at the RAF College Cranwell passing out as an acting pilot officer on 1 August 1936.
 He was then posted to No. 57 Squadron RAF at Upper Heyford on 24 March 1937 to fly Hawker Hind bomber aircraft.
 Casey was confirmed in his rank on 29 June 1937.
 The squadron later converted to Bristol Blenheim light bombers in May 1938 and Casey was promoted to flying officer on 29 March 1939.
 On 19 September 1939 he married Marjorie, the sister of a friend.